Welcome to my world

 Some of the many things I bring to the table...or the court.

-• Linux, GitHub, GitLab, Docker
+• AWS, GitHub, GitLab, Docker

-• Terminal, Figma, Postman, AWS
+• Figma, Postman, SourceTree, ngrok

 • Mandarin, Spanish

-• Microsoft Office, Google Suite
+• Notion, Microsoft Office, Google Suite

 • 3-pt Specialist, Can dunk on 9'5"